Advanced Clinical Practitioner (Advanced Clinical Practitioner Degree Apprenticeship)

 This module helps you develop the skills needed in developing practice and policy.
 This module will develop your skills in different project management methodologies and methods of inquiry, enabling you to construct a business in relation to service improvement.

 Reasoning in Clinical Practice

-(pathways within this module: Mental health; Primary Care; Critical Care & Urgent and Emergency Care)
+(pathways within this module: Mental health; Primary Care; Critical Care)

 Knowledge and skills related to client management and advanced clinical reasoning will be developed alongside justification for differential diagnoses, investigations and treatments.

 The skills required to complete a portfolio of high-quality evidence of achievement of the elements of advanced practice will be developed throughout this module.